ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 sequences derived from it afterward) to evaluate eagerly.

 ### Evaluation blocks the caller

+Regardless of whether a sequence is lazy or eager, evaluation of any part of a sequence will block the calling thread until completed.
+This is necessary because values must be synchronously retrieved from a sequence.

+If evaluating a sequence is expensive enough that it might block the thread for a significant amount of time, consider creating a signal with [-signalWithScheduler:][RACSequence] and using that instead.

 ### Side effects occur only once

 ## The RACSignal contract